Learn about He Tohu: A declaration, a treaty, a petitionJuly 23rd, 2019 By Samuel Beyer

 Learning resources and activities

-Use these English and te reo Māori resources and activities to help students explore the 5 key concepts:
+Use our English and te reo Māori resources and activities to help students explore these 5 key concepts:

 - Social inquiry resources — help students explore contemporary issues, such as cultural interactions and gender (in)equality.